Foundations of Course Design

 LinkedIn Learning

-Learn Moodle, Google Suites, Photoshop, and more! (self-paced, ongoing)
+Learn Canvas, Google Suites, Photoshop, and more! (self-paced, ongoing)

 LinkedIn Learning provides courses on essential skills for business, creativity, and technology.
 Learn about Google workspace, Photoshop, Microsoft tools and more.
-They also offer tutorials on getting started with Moodle, covering instructor profile setup, course creation, and settings adjustments, as well as adding files, posting announcements, and creating quizzes.
+They also offer tutorials on getting started with Canvas, covering instructor profile setup, course creation, and settings adjustments, as well as adding files, posting announcements, and creating quizzes.
 Additionally, you can learn how to enroll students, grade assignments, and generate reports.
-Currently, they are working on updating their Moodle 3 video courses to Moodle 4.

 All Lane students, faculty, and staff have access to all of the LinkedIn Learning video collection.
 Go to the LCC LinkedIn Learning login and sign in with your L# and myLane password) for the main LinkedIn Learning website.
 Or browse all LinkedIn Learning offerings